Ghost in misty hallway

 Is the John Rutledge House Inn Haunted by Ghosts of its Past?

-The John Rutledge House Inn is famously known for being one of the most haunted stays in Charleston.
+The John Rutledge House Inn is famously known for being one of the most haunted bed and breakfasts in Charleston.
 Over the years, employees and guests alike have complained of experiencing many odd events, from lights turning off and on to strange phantoms wandering the corridors at night.
 But perhaps the inn’s most famous ghost is the young girl’s.

 For more on America’s most haunted stays, continue reading our blog.
 See some of these haunted locations yourself on a spine-chilling ghost tour with Charleston Terrors!